 Last Sunday I watched the movie at Jiffest(Jakarta International Film Fest) though actually I went there to watch A Road to Mecca, which had been sold out hours before the screening.

-so, On A Tightrope is a documentary film about 4 specific children, Sarigul, Aijamal, girls, and Jumakhun, Abliz boys, who all are living in an orphanage in Xinjiang province of China and happen to be Uyghurs, the largest Muslim Minority there.
-They aren’t all orphans, Aijamal and Jumakhun still have mother, Sarigul and Abliz are.
-They four did tightrope walking as it is Uyghur’s Tradition, and the stories of them revolve around it.
+On A Tightrope is a documentary film about 4 specific children, Sarigul, Aijamal, girls, and Jumakhun, Abliz boys, who all are living in an orphanage in Xinjiang province of China and happen to be Uyghurs, the largest Muslim Minority there (Don’t you love oxymoronic phrase).
+They aren’t all orphans, Aijamal and Jumakhun still have their mothers, Sarigul and Abliz are.
+They four did tightrope walking as it is Uyghur’s Tradition, and their stories revolve around it.

 Sarigul was a tightrope walker but she started to ignore her school, therefore her teachers were very worried that she would leave school earlier than she is supposed to.
 Her Teachers were really concerned since Sarigul is actually that kind of bright-talented-girl.

-Jumakhun was that small kid who got beaten and hit and mocked for he was small. but He’s cute and his attitude like the whole world is against him just make him look cuter, aw.
+Jumakhun was that small kid who got beaten and hit and mocked for he was small. but he’s so cute and his attitude like the whole world is against him just make him look cuter.
 He is a good tightrope walker indeed, He wants to be like Adili, world’s best tightrope Walker (who is an Uyghur), but his trainer, Mehmet Tursun never gave him a chance.
-He told Jumakhun to quit tightrope walking, once again, thanks to Jumakhun body size. as he said in one occasion, It’s no good being a small kid.
+He told Jumakhun to quit tightrope walking, once again, thanks to Jumakhun’s body size. as he said in one occasion, It’s no good being a small kid.

 Abliz was afraid.
 He wasn’t into tightrope walk at all.
 He dreams of being a famous singer one day.
 His singing brought me to tears.
 He said if his parents were still alive He would put them on his shoulder and brought them all the way to Mecca.
 He’s my favourite.